alexhkurz/alexhkurz.github.io/notes/causality.md

 # Causality - literature review (under construction)

-Various links I have been coming across:
+Various links I have been coming across recently:

 - [From Verification to Causality-Based Explications](https://drops.dagstuhl.de/opus/volltexte/2021/14070/pdf/LIPIcs-ICALP-2021-1.pdf).
 A survey about applications of causality to the verification of software systems.
+- ...

 # From Feb 2020